trungkiennguyen22082004/001_Ruby_Bloodmoon_Collection/README.md

-Hi, my name is Trung Kien Nguyen (nickname MOON) !!!
+Hi, my name is Trung Kien Nguyen (MOON) !!!

 You should run this program in YOUR OWN DEVICE!
 Just run the Bloodmoon.rb file to run the program, the other files are sub-files only